 Chock-full of truth.
 Universal.
 Timeless.
+A lasting legacy.
 “It takes a village to raise a child.”
 It does.
 It really does.
 Now so more than ever.

 The crushing, shocking, heart-ripping disaster that is the deaths of 16 members of the Humboldt Broncos junior hockey team and its staff this month following a bus accident, has further underscored this important, enduring truth.